Rasksasa/VOC_Scrubber/README.md

 # VOC Scrubber
-VOC remover designed to remove fumes where they are most likely to be; right above the print bed with a focus for the Voron 2.4
+VOC remover designed to remove fumes where they are most likely to be - right above the print bed.

 ## Introduction

-If you are like me and had a chance (and a rather stupid one) sticking your head above the print bed while the printer is running; two things will hit you - heat from the rising air and fumes from the print.
+If you are like me and had a chance (and a rather stupid one) of sticking your head above the print bed while the printer is running; two things will hit you - heat from the rising air and fumes from the print.
 Almost all current printer filters, open source or commercial, does the same thing however; they are designed to be located near the print bed pulling air from the bottom.
 However when printing, the hot surface of the bed causes convective air currents to raise from the bed, up and back down the slides of the wall of the printer again (back to simple school level physics).
 You can see these vapour rise when pushing “wet” filament out a hot nozzle.
 So it is rather odd that almost all air filters are designed with the filters drawing air in from the lowest point in the print area/chamber.

 This  “VOC Scrubber” is intended to address just that problem by filtering hot “dirty” air where they are most likely to go; at the top of the enclosed print space.
 The following are design objective for this filter: